-Come join us on our trip to Jardines de la Reina, so named by Columbus for Queen Isabel of Spain.
-(Queens Garden)
+Come join us on our trip to Jardines de la Reina (Gardens of the Queen), so named by Columbus honoring Queen Isabella of Spain.

 After diving this amazing archipelago, some divers have even called it the “Galapagos of the Caribbean”.